-Here is a brief plot summary of Julius Caesar:
+Here is a brief Julius Caesar summary:

-Fellow senators, Caius Cassius and Marcus Brutus, are suspicious of Caesar’s reactions to the power he holds in the Republic.
+Fellow senators, Caius Cassius and Marcus Brutus are suspicious of Caesar’s reactions to the power he holds in the Republic.
 They fear he will accept offers to become Emperor.
 Cassius, a successful general himself, is jealous, while Brutus has a more balanced view of the political position.
-Cassius, Casca, and their allies, visit Brutus at night to persuade him of their views, and they plan Caesar’s death.
+Cassius, Casca, and their allies visit Brutus at night to persuade him of their views, and they plan Caesar’s death.
 Brutus is troubled but will not confide in his devoted wife, Portia.

-Brutus and Cassius gather an army in Northern Greece and prepare to fight the forces led by Mark Antony, who has joined with Caesar’s great-nephew, Octavius, and with Lepidus.
+Brutus and Cassius gather an army in Northern Greece and prepare to fight the forces led by Mark Antony, who has joined with Caesar’s great-nephew, Octavius, and Lepidus.
 Away from Rome, Brutus and Cassius are filled with doubts about the future and they quarrel bitterly over funds for their soldiers’ pay.
 They make up the argument and despite the misgivings of Cassius over the site they prepare to engage Antony’s army at Philippi.
 Brutus stoically receives news of his wife’s suicide in Rome, but he sees Caesar’s ghost as he rests, unable to sleep on the eve of the conflict.

-In the battle the Republicans at first appear to be winning but when his messenger’s horse seems to be overtaken by the enemy Cassius fears the worst and gets his servant, Pindarus, to help him to a quick death.
+In the battle, the Republicans at first appear to be winning but when his messenger’s horse seems to be overtaken by the enemy Cassius fears the worst and gets his servant, Pindarus, to help him to a quick death.
 Brutus, finding Cassius’s body, commits suicide as the only honourable action left to him.
 Antony, triumphant on the battlefield, praises Brutus as ‘the noblest Roman of them all’, and orders a formal funeral before he and Octavius return to rule in Rome.